jeantessier/advent-of-code-2023/README.md

 I just tinker on these late in the evening.
 For these, I care more about coming up with a solution that I find elegant than adhering to strict engineering discipline.
-I try to keep the code "simple", so each solution is a single script that operates on an input text files and writes to stdout.
+I try to keep the code "simple", so each solution is a single script that operates on an input text file and writes to stdout.

 ### Stats